1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsSIPA GovGrants is sponsored by Colorado Statewide Internet Portal Authority (SIPA).
-Funds Colorado civic technology projects focused on improving the delivery of digital government services through innovative solutions.
+This program funds Colorado civic technology projects with a focus on improving the delivery of digital government services through innovative, high-impact solutions.

 Get alerted about grants like this